apache/nuttx-apps/nshlib/README.txt

   * CONFIG_NSH_FILEIOSIZE
-      Size of a static I/O buffer used for file access (ignored if there is no filesystem).
+      Size of a static I/O buffer used for file access (ignored if there is no file system).
 Default is 1024.

   * CONFIG_NSH_STRERROR
       strerror(errno) makes more readable output but strerror() is